-The following table shows for the periods indicated certain financial and operating data for Avalon Cable LLC, its predecessors and entities that we have acquired.
-The following summary unaudited pro forma financial and operating data are based on the historical financial statements of Avalon Cable LLC, Cable Michigan, Inc., AMRAC Clear View, the predecessor to Avalon Cable LLC, Pegasus Cable Television, Inc., Pegasus Cable Television of Connecticut, Inc., and Taconic Technology Corporation and the assumptions and adjustments described in the notes thereto included elsewhere in this prospectus.
+The following table shows for the periods indicated certain financial and operating data for Avalon Cable LLC, its predecessors, entities that we have acquired in completed acquisitions and Taconic Technology Corporation, which is a pending acquisition.
+The following summary unaudited pro forma combined financial and operating data are based on the historical financial statements of Avalon Cable LLC, Cable Michigan, Inc., AMRAC Clear View, the predecessor to Avalon Cable LLC, Pegasus Cable Television, Inc., Pegasus Cable Television of Connecticut, Inc., and Taconic Technology Corporation and the assumptions and adjustments described in the notes thereto included elsewhere in this prospectus.
 The data for Avalon Cable LLC and Cable Michigan include 100% of Mercom for all periods presented.
 The summary unaudited pro forma financial and operating data gives effect to our completed acquisitions and our pending acquisitions, the issuance of the old notes, the issuance of the senior subordinated notes by the issuers' operating subsidiaries, the incurrence of debt under our secured credit facility and the reorganization transactions described herein, as if they had occurred on January 1, 1999 for pro forma information for the period ended March 31, 1999 and January 1, 1998 for the pro forma information for the period ended December 31, 1998.
-In the following table and the related notes, we refer
+In the following table and the related notes, we refer to:

 - .
 Avalon Cable of New England LLC as Avalon New England, - .
 AMRAC Clear View as Amrac, - .
-Pegasus Cable Television, Inc. and Pegasus Cable Television of Connecticut, Inc., collectively as Pegasus, - . the assets and related liabilities that we acquired from Taconic Technology Corporation as Taconic, - .
+Pegasus Cable Television, Inc. and Pegasus Cable Television of Connecticut, Inc., collectively as Pegasus, - . the assets and related liabilities that we will acquire from Taconic Technology Corporation as Taconic, - .
 Avalon Cable of Michigan LLC as Avalon Michigan LLC.